 Basic Tips for Writing Appeals to Government Officials

-Be factual.
-Refer to the details of the case as outlined by the Urgent Action or Freedom Writers Bulletin.
+- Be factual.
+Refer to the details of the case as outlined by the Urgent Action.
 Human rights are based on international laws, agreements and obligations.
 Effective letters of appeal are based on these obligations as they pertain to the specific concerns of the case.
 Appeals should not include political judgments or jargon as they are not effective and can sometimes do harm.

-Be brief Stay concise to keep the attention of the reader.
-Usually one page is enough to convey your message.
+- Be brief.
+Stay concise to keep the attention of the reader.
+Usually a couple of paragraphs are enough to convey your message.

-Be polite.
-This rule is essential and invariable.
+- Be polite.
+This rule is essential.
 Using offensive language is not effective.
-Governments do not respond to abusive or condemnatory letters, however well deserved.
+Governments do not respond to abusive or condemnatory letters.

-Be efficient.
+- Be efficient.
 Do whatever is necessary to make your letter-writing as quick and easy as possible.
-For example, create and save a generic form letter for each Urgent Action topic of concern and modify as necessary to address individual cases and topics.
-See our Sample Letters for ideas on how to do so.
+Use the sample letter provided to you on each Urgent Action as a guide.

-Salutations and Closings.
+- Salutations and Closings.
 There is no standard international code for addressing authorities.
 Formalities vary according to different government structures in each country.
-Urgent Actions and the Freedom Writers Bulletin will include suggested salutations for addressing officials but in general, you may safely use the following salutations:
+Urgent Actions will include suggested salutations for addressing officials but in general, you may safely use the following salutations:

 Close your letter formally by using:

-Referring to Amnesty International.
+- Referring to Amnesty International.
 Amnesty International’s name may be used unless the Urgent Action specifically instructs otherwise.
 If you do refer to Amnesty International, it may be useful to include a brief explanation of AI’s aims and principles: AI seeks to uphold human rights in a manner of impartiality and independence from any government, political faction, ideology, economic interest or religious belief.
-Also indicate, where appropriate, that AI opposes torture and the imposition of the death penalty and seeks a fair and speedy trial in all cases and without reservation.
-Letters sent in a private or professional capacity, using titles or professional letterheads, may add to effectiveness by impressing authorities and suggesting that the writer is someone of influence.

-The following phrases and sentences are offered to help you write your letter of appeal.
-Use them as a functional starting point but try to focus on your own heart felt comments and suggestions as those will be more impressive and effective.
+The following examples are offered to help you write your appeal letter.
+Use them as a starting point but try to focus on your own comments and suggestions as those will be more impressive and effective.

 I am concerned to learn of recent death threats made to __________, a member of the National Executive of the United Confederation of Workers in Bogota, Colombia on August 4.
 He was told that he would be killed for his trade union activity.
 I urge you to ensure that a full and impartial investigation is undertaken into the threats, that the results be made public and those responsible be brought to justice.
 I also ask that all possible measures be undertaken to protect __________ and save his life.